Zurück zum Blog

 .NET Core

 As I stated above, .NET Core is the latest version of the .NET development platform.
 The original version (NET Framework) is used to write Windows (desktop) and server-based applications.
-The newest version (.NET Core) is used to write server applications compatible with Windows, Linux and Mac.
+The newest version (.NET Core) is used to write server applications compatible with Windows, Linux, and macOS.
 However, .NET Core does not support writing desktop applications.

-Additionally, .NET Core is also a good choice for working with a type of server-oriented architecture called microservices.
+Additionally, .NET Core is a good choice for working with a server-oriented architecture called microservices.

-Microservices represents an architectural style that builds one application using multiple small services, where each service runs its own process.
-Examples include Jersey, Spring Boot and Dropwizard among others.
+Microservices represent an architectural style that builds one application using multiple small services, where each service runs its own process.
+Examples include Jersey, Spring Boot, and Dropwizard.

 ASP.NET

-Essentially, ASP.NET acts as an extension of the .NET platform and is meant specifically for developing websites, web applications and other programs on the web.
+Essentially, ASP.NET is an extension of the .NET platform and is designed specifically for developing websites, web applications, and other web-based programs.

 In a nutshell, here’s how the different components of ASP.NET work:

 Libraries: ASP.NET includes all base .NET libraries, as well as some additional libraries for common web solutions, such as MVC (Model View Controller).
-The Model View controller pattern provides functionalities to build your app in three different layers: display layer, business layer and input control.
+The Model View Controller pattern provides functionality for building your app into three layers: the display layer, the business layer, and the input control.

 Common Language Runtime: CLR or the Common Language Runtime is the place where all code for your .NET applications is executed.
-In addition to this, the CLR features a very useful tool for web developers called Razor.
+In addition, the CLR features a very useful tool for web developers called Razor.
 Razor is a programming syntax used to develop dynamic apps with C# or Visual Basic in the ASP.NET framework.

 Unity (Game Engine)

-Unity is a powerful cross-platform game engine and an IDE for game development, providing tools such as physics, 3D rendering, collision detection and more.
-IDE stands for Integrated Development Environment, which is similar to a runtime environment but for creating games.
+Unity is a powerful cross-platform game engine and an IDE for game development, providing tools such as physics, 3D rendering, collision detection, and more.
+IDE stands for Integrated Development Environment, similar to a runtime environment but designed for creating games.

 Go (Golang)